johntrogan/defender-docs/unified-secops-platform/zero-trust.md

 - Implement **Microsoft Defender for Cloud Apps** Conditional Access policies to enforce adaptive access policies based on user, location, device, and risk signals to ensure secure access to resources.

-- Configure **Microsoft Defender for Cloud** threat protection to automatically block and flag risky behavior, and employ hardening mechanisms to implement least privilege access and JIT VM access.
+- Configure **Microsoft Defender for Cloud** threat protection to block and flag risky behavior, and employ hardening mechanisms to implement least privilege access and JIT VM access.

 **Microsoft Security Copilot** also authenticates users with on-behalf-of (OBO) authentication, ensuring that users have access only to the resources they need.